Polynomial Identities and Codimensions of Two- and Three-Dimensional Metabelian Non-Lie Leibniz Algebras: Introduction

 Over an arbitrary field, it is important to mention that algebras satisfying the identity

 are called \emph{metabelian} algebras.
 For this reason, we will refer to this identity as the metabelian identity.

-The main goal of this paper is to provide a complete description of the polynomial identities satisfied by all two- and three-dimensional metabelian Leibniz algebras.
-As a consequence, we also characterize the images of their multihomogeneous polynomials, establishing a version of the L'vov--Kaplansky conjecture for two-dimensional Leibniz algebras.
-In addition, we show that their codimensions are linearly bounded and that their exponents are equal to~1.
+The main goal of this paper is to provide a complete description of the polynomial identities of a family consisting of three nontrivial two-dimensional and twelve three-dimensional metabelian Leibniz algebras.
+As a consequence, we characterize the images of their multihomogeneous polynomials, establishing a version of the L'vov--Kaplansky conjecture for two-dimensional Leibniz algebras.
+In addition, we show that their codimension sequences are linearly bounded and that their exponents are equal to~1.

-Our analysis includes the three nontrivial isomorphism classes in dimension two and the ten isomorphism classes of non-Lie Leibniz algebras in dimension three, all of which are metabelian.
+Although a classification of three-dimensional non-Lie Leibniz algebras up to isomorphism is not one of the main objectives of the present paper, the interested reader can find a complete classification over arbitrary fields in the forthcoming work \cite{cordeiro2026classification}.
+For this reason, our presentation is guided by considerations related to polynomial identities rather than by isomorphism classes.
+Nevertheless, the latter can often be distinguished by invariants such as the right annihilator and the dimensions of the terms of the lower central series.

 All results presented here hold over arbitrary fields.
-Moreover, over a field of characteristic~2---where special Lie and Jordan algebras coincide---our results, together with those in \cite{diniz2023two,diniz2024isomorphism}, yield a complete description of the identities of two-dimensional Jordan algebras.
+Moreover, over a field of characteristic~2 - where special Lie and Jordan algebras coincide - our results, together with those in \cite{diniz2023two,diniz2024isomorphism}, yield a complete description of the identities of two-dimensional Jordan algebras.

+These results contribute to a deeper understanding of the structure of Leibniz algebras and provide useful tools for further investigations in the theory of polynomial identities of Leibniz algebras and, more generally, of nonassociative algebras.